ludovicianul/dvt/README.md

 # DeV Tools / DVT - The Swiss Army Knife of CLI utilities

-`dvt` aims to bundle all small utilities used by developers (which typically is a mix of cli and online tools) into one binary that you can simply use in the console.
+`dvt` aims to bundle all small utilities used by developers (typically a mix of cli and online tools) into one binary that you can simply use in the console.
 No need for complex pipe-ing, copy-pasting on different sites or keep installing cli utilities for every need.